AmingAndrei/violence.website/content/metaphoricals/coherence.md

 Unidirectional Permeability

-While REALSPACE-origin matter is subject to ontological degradation in BLACKSPACE, the inverse is not true.
+While REALSPACE-origin matter is subject to degradation in BLACKSPACE, the inverse is not true.
 BLACKSPACE-origin entities and materials exhibit total or partial immunity when crossing into REALSPACE.
 This is attributed primarily to BLACKSPACE Matter’s resistance to Coherence-based decay, allowing it to remain intact regardless of the ambient Coherence level, without which a similar decay effect would occur.

 Exceptions